 2. Review of Sherwin Williams Cold Foam SW 9504

 I haven’t been this excited about white since I popped open my last bottle of Riesling (which means I was excited

 LRV: Cold Foam has an LRV of 84, making it a soft white – not true or bright.

 TYPE OF WHITE: Cold Foam is a warm white, but it’s a PASSIVE warmth.

-WHAT PAINT COLOURS WILL LOOK GOOD WITH COLD FOAM?
+WHAT PAINT COLORS WILL LOOK GOOD WITH COLD FOAM?

-I don’t see red flags with ANY colours, other than those with higher chromas (intensities), meaning they’re more colourful than the earth-toned family.
+I don’t see red flags with ANY colors, other than those with higher chromas (intensities), meaning they’re more colorful than the earth-toned family.
 Other than that, fill yer boots!

-WHAT BENJAMIN MOORE OR SHERWIN WILLIAMS COLOUR IS SIMILAR TO COLD FOAM?
+WHAT BENJAMIN MOORE OR SHERWIN WILLIAMS COLOR IS SIMILAR TO COLD FOAM?

 Cold Foam is like an improved Greek Villa.
 If you love Greek Villa I’m not trying to cause a throw-down, I’m just saying it’s EVEN NICER than it.
 It has more warmth than Sherwin Williams Pure White and is VERY COMPARABLE to Sherwin Williams Alabaster.